 Getting a wax should never have been gender-specific, but unfortunately it has been for a long time.
 Now, as the world opens up, men can reap the benefits of longer-lasting hair removal, even in the pubic region.
 So if you're a man new to the world of "Brazilian" waxing, and a little hesitant, allow us to brief you on the process.

 Some men who shave their pubic regions are now opting to avoid the itchy "five o'clock shadow" that develops down there, and going for a longer-lasting, smoother solution.
 People who often bare it all—like swimmers and body-builders—tend to get all of their body hair removed, especially before competition.
 But really, some guys just dislike their body hair, and want the same treatment.

 What to Know Before Your First Wax

 If it's your first time getting a professional wax, you should know a few things before showing up.
 Obviously, the most important thing is that you're freshly showered—as the wax will likely take more to the grime on your body than it will the actual hair.
 However, skip on any kind of lotion, as you'll get better results when your skin is less oily.
 Note that clean doesn't mean freshly shaven: your hair should be at least 1/4 of an inch long, which makes it long enough to lie flat on your skin.
 Don't shave your pubic area for at least two weeks before your appointment, in order to ensure that your hair is long enough.

 Conversely, if you've "let it go" down there and it seems out of control, don't worry.
 The esthetician will trim any excessively long hairs before the removal process.
 This isn't exactly a lunchtime procedure though, and changing back into a business suit could be pretty uncomfortable afterwards.
 So if possible, wear loose clothing and schedule it on an off day to prevent irritation in the post-wax phase.
 If you're nervous, try to understand plenty of people do this all the time.
-Experts say the more relaxed your muscles are, the better your hair removal results will be, so just go with the flow.
+Our experts say the more relaxed your muscles are, the better your hair removal results will be, so just go with the flow.